emdb-empiar/names/README.md

 ## Motivation
 This package has arisen due to the need to have a single reference point on how to handle EMDB and EMPIAR accession and file names.
 The multiplicity of ways to denote entries results in unnecessariy complex code.
 By using this package, dependencies can use the attributes and methods it presents without the need to parse names.

-In particular:

-* `oil`, the Volume Browser (VB) loader, enforces the use of canonical identifiers for each volume it may display
+* `oil`, the Volume Browser (VB) loader, enforces the use of canonical identifiers for each volume it may display; this package provides a uniform interface that all VB dependencies may use to refer to canonical identifiers.

-- Annotation accessions have been designed to include a check digit check to catch simple transcription errors.
+* Annotation accessions have been designed to include a check digit check to catch simple transcription errors.
 This package handles validation of annotation names transparently.
--
-- The paths where files are stored can also be handled transparently.
+* The paths where files are stored can also be handled transparently by referring to the `entry_subtree` attribute.
--
-- Regular expressions can be specified at a single place for all implementations.
-These may also be reused elsewhere for tests of filenames without the need to parse the contents.
-- A uniform set of attributes for various accession types e.g. `canonical_name`, `uppercase_hyphen_name` etc.
+* A uniform set of attributes for various accession types e.g. `canonical_name`, `uppercase_hyphen_name` etc.